 F-507.5.1 Where required.
 Where a portion of the facility or building is located or hereafter constructed or moved into or within the jurisdiction is more than 400 feet (122 m) from a hydrant on a fire apparatus access road, as measured by an approved route around the exterior of the facility or building, on-site fire hydrants and mains shall be provided where required by the fire code official.
+Exceptions:

-1.For Group R-3 and Group U occupancies, the distance requirement shall be 600 feet (183 m).
+1. For Group R-3 and Group U occupancies, the distance requirement shall be 600 feet (183 m).

-2.For buildings equipped throughout with an approved automatic sprinkler system installed in accordance with Section 903.3.1.1 or 903.3.1.2, the distance requirement shall be 600 feet (183 m).
+2. For buildings equipped throughout with an approved automatic sprinkler system installed in accordance with Section 903.3.1.1 or 903.3.1.2, the distance requirement shall be 600 feet (183 m).

 F-507.5.1.1 Number and location of private fire hydrants.
-Where private fire hydrants are required by this chapter, one fire hydrant is required for the first 20,000 square feet (1860 $m^2$ ) or fraction thereof of the gross floor area at grade (footprint) of a building, plus one fire hydrant for each additional 50,000 square feet (4650 $m^2$ ) or fraction thereof of gross floor area at grade.
-Where a property has multiple buildings requiring fire hydrants, for those buildings with a gross floor area per building not exceeding 20,000 square feet (1860 $m^2$ ), one fire hydrant is sufficient for that group of buildings provided that each exterior point of a building is within 400 feet (122 m) of a fire hydrant.
-The exact location of the fire hydrants of a determine the most advantageous locations for fire fighting.
+Where private fire hydrants are required by this chapter, one fire hydrant is required for the first 20,000 square feet ( $1860 \text{ m}^2$ ) or fraction thereof of the gross floor area at grade (footprint) of a building, plus one fire hydrant for each additional 50,000 square feet ( $4650 \text{ m}^2$ ) or fraction thereof of gross floor area at grade.
+Where a property has multiple buildings requiring fire hydrants, for those buildings with a gross floor area per building not exceeding 20,000 square feet ( $1860 \text{ m}^2$ ), one fire hydrant is sufficient for that group of buildings provided that each exterior point of a building is within 400 feet (122 m) of a fire hydrant.
+The exact location of the fire hydrants shall be specified by the fire department after survey of the site or review of building plans to determine the most advantageous locations for fire fighting.